 Celebrating Women’s History Month

-Ancient Roman sculptures.
+With Women’s History Month coming up, consider women and museums: ancient Roman sculptures.
 Demure portraits.
 Lots and lots and lots of nudes.
-You might be forgiven if that’s what comes to mind when you think of women and museums, but we can do better than that.
+You might be forgiven if that’s what comes to mind, but we can do better than that.

-In creating the new Wonder Women in History Virtual Scavenger Hunt, we rounded up 20 pieces of art featuring some of our favorite powerful women in museums.
+In creating the fun, fascinating Wonder Women in History Virtual Scavenger Hunt, we rounded up 20 pieces of art featuring some of our favorite powerful women in museums.
 From dragon-slayer to goddess, the following are just a few examples of the countless ladies you might meet along the way.

 The Famous Miss Cleo